WPTravelteam/wp-travel/readme.txt

 == Upgrade Notice ==

 = 1.0.2 =
-* Hide related itinerary option added in settings.
+* New Feature: Hide related itinerary option added in settings.
-* Added option to send booking mail to admin.
+* New Feature: Option to send booking mail to admin.
-* Added booking notification email sent to customer.
+* New Feature: Booking notification email sent to customer.
-* Added Keyword Taxonomy.
+* New Feature: Keyword taxonomy.
-* Added Search Widgets.
+* New Feature: Search Widgets.
-* Added Template override.
+* New Feature: Template override.
-* Currency Added: TZS.
+* New Feature: Currency option for 'TZS'.
+* New Feature: [WP_TRAVEL_ITINERARIES] shortcode added.
+* New Feature: Fixed Departure, Trip Duration options in Additional info tab.
+* New Feature: Itinerary listing design updated.
 * Fixes: Settings option not working in WooCommerce.
 * Fixes: Minor design issues.